 Outdoor activities

-Where the service charged for is a fitness activity, the maximum instructor-to-attendee ratio is 1:20.
+If the service you charge for is a fitness activity, the maximum instructor-to-attendee ratio is 1:20.
 You'll need additional licensed instructors for groups over 20.

 For larger events with more than 50 people, you'll need separate approval from us.
 You can find more information on our what you can do in our parks and green spaces page.